 MPs on the committee are now trying to decide what rules need to be put in place to stop it happening again.

 Mrs Shroff says the adopting the principles in the Privacy Act could help.

 "I'm not suggesting that the Privacy Act should apply as such - that's been well established that Parliament needs to operate within its own sphere - but clearly, it might be useful for the Privacy Act principles to be used as some sort of a guide within the Parliamentary precinct when difficulties occur over the use of information."

 Mrs Shroff says it is possible that such principles could be adopted as part of Parliament's Standing Orders.

 Maori Party co-leader Tariana Turia says the Speaker should be responsible for deciding whether information should be released.

-Next story in Political: Peters says cutbacks in foreign dept a mistake
+Next story in Politics: Peters says cutbacks in foreign dept a mistake

 Copyright © 2013, Radio New Zealand